How I Atom (for prose)

 • atom-alignment - Have a bunch of -s, :s, or =s that your type-A mind can’t stand to see vertically unaligned?
 Banish them with a single keystroke.

-• highlight-selected - this one’s hard to appreciate until you actually use it (or until it’s missing).
-Double click a word to highlight all its uses in the current buffer.
+• highlight-selected - this one’s hard to appreciate until you actually use it (or until it’s missing). double-click a word to highlight all its uses in the current buffer.
 Useful for manual find-and-replace operations.

 • theme-switcher - Switch between dark and light themes, helpful if you ever work outside.